 Symptoms can include:

-- a shooting pain that travels along or across the body, numbness and tingling, or loss of movement in part of the body
+- a shooting pain that travels along or across the body, numbness and tingling (peripheral neuropathy), or balance problems

 But in many cases there are no symptoms and the condition is only found during tests carried out for another reason.

 Read more about the symptoms of Paget's disease of bone.

 - symptoms of a nerve problem, such as numbness, tingling or balance problems

 Your GP can organise tests to check your bones and look for problems such as Paget's disease of bone.

 Read more about how Paget's disease of bone is diagnosed.

 Bone cells regenerate in a similar way to skin – old bone is removed and replaced by new bone.
 This is known as bone remodelling.